“Come play with us, Jade.”

 GM: Jade has seen Elyse’s powers of the mind.
 Seen her invade her doll’s heads, break them in little ways inside, break them like she broke Diana.
 Force them to be people they are not.
 Haunt them all their lives.
 Butterfly is an obedient mother and trophy wife now, last Jade heard.

 Jade has seen what the Malkavian can do.
-Seen what horrors she orchestrates in her dollhouse of horrors.
+Seen the way she terrifies and tortures and breaks the victims in her dollhouse of horrors.